 6) Set boundaries and respect them

-To get on with other people, you need to set boundaries in order to feel respected.
+To get on with other people, you need to set boundaries to feel respected.
 When you consider that people outwardly disrespect you and your beliefs, don’t hold back on speaking up for yourself.
 Learning to stand up for yourself and say no will earn you the respect you deserve.

 7) Learn to counter manipulate

-The ultimate aim is to stop leaving yourself vulnerable to manipulation, which is why you need to act like nothing affects you.
+The ultimate aim is to stop leaving yourself vulnerable to manipulation, which is why you need to act as nothing affects you.
 Hiding your weaknesses from your opponent will help give you the upper hand in the manipulation battle.
 Here are some tips to help you counter manipulate:

 - Be polite